OSE3Sandbox/openshiftv3-workshop/ops1-storage.md

 oc new-app docker.io/nhripps/sleeper:v1.0 --name=fast-app
 ```

+###### Choose between 3a and 3b:

-##### Step 3 (Optional) - Create PVC using the CLI.
+##### Step 3a - Create PVC using the CLI.

 You can either create the PVC from the command line or directly in the OpenShift User Interface.

 <strong> If you choose to create using the UI, please skip this step. </strong>

-To create from the command line, look at the fast-gluster-pvc.yaml file:
+To create from the command line, look at the fast-pvc.yaml file:

 ```
 apiVersion: v1
 kind: PersistentVolumeClaim
 metadata:
-  name: pvc-gluster-fast
+  name: fast-pvc
   annotations:
-    volume.beta.kubernetes.io/storage-class: gluster-fast
+    volume.beta.kubernetes.io/storage-class: fast-storage
 spec:
   accessModes:
   - ReadWriteMany